Milvus Metadata Filtering: JSON and Metadata Filtering in Milvus

 That’s it!
 The rest of the fields can be determined flexibly when the data is inserted into Milvus.

-To make this more concrete, let’s delve into some code examples of how to use Milvus Client.
+To make this more concrete, let’s jump into some code examples of how to use Milvus Client.
 The full code is in my Bootcamp github repo.

 Code example - upload raw JSON data directly into Milvus